jhseong7/gimbap/doc/modules-providers.md

 The provider for GIMBAP must provide some key information to the DI framework.

-- A contructor function that takes in dependencies as parameters, returning the provider itself.
+- A constructor function that takes in dependencies as parameters, returning the provider itself.

 Since the framework determines the DI relationship upon the provider's constructor, the provider must crutially define: